Sheila Johnson

 - She was an executive producer of the critically-acclaimed 2013 film The Butler, which tells the story of a former slave turned White House employee.

-- Through her investment in Monumental Sports & Entertainment, she owns stakes in the WNBA's Washington Mystics, NBA's Wizards and the NHL's Capitals.
+- Through her investment in Monumental Sports & Entertainment, she owns stakes in three Washington sports teams: the WNBA's Mystics, NBA's Wizards and NHL's Capitals.

-- Johnson is the only black woman to own stakes in three professional sports teams (WNBA Mystics, NBA Wizards and NHL Capitals).
+- Johnson is the only black woman to own stakes in three professional sports teams.

 - Johnson's parents enrolled her in an all-white school in early 1950s Kentucky before desegregation was federally mandated.